msainsburydale/NeuralEstimators.jl/docs/src/API/core.md

 ## Architectures

 Although the user is free to construct their neural estimator however they see fit, `NeuralEstimators` provides several useful architectures described below.
+See also [Architecture layers](@ref) for some useful layers that can be used to ensure that the neural estimator provides valid parameters.

 ```@docs